 Caramel Apple Jello Shots, made inside a Granny Smith apple, can be made with either butterscotch schnapps or caramel flavored vodka.
 Fun, delicious, and perfect for a party or tailgate!

-Slightly more classy and, dare I say, sophisticated, these caramel apple jello shots made inside a Granny Smith apple, are like a shot and a snack all in one.
+Slightly more classy and, dare I say, sophisticated, these caramel apple jello shots made inside a Granny Smith apple slice instead of in plastic cups, are like a shot and a snack all in one.

 Below is a list of the ingredients with some helpful tips and suggestions for substitutions.
 Scroll all the way down for the full, printable recipe card with amounts & instructions.

-Unflavored Gelatin – Unflavored gelatin will be in the same section as Jello at the market.
+- Unflavored Gelatin – Unflavored gelatin powder will be in the same section as Jello at the market.
+Knox gelatin is the brand I used.

 Tools found on Amazon to help you